davidsuarezcdo/graph-code/ai/README.md

 ## Tool Usage

-The MCP server provides a tool called `search_codebase` that takes a natural language query and returns analysis results from your Neo4j graph database.
+The MCP server provides a tool called `find_code_relationships` that takes a natural language query and returns analysis results from your Neo4j graph database.

 Example queries:

 - What are the most called methods in the codebase?
 - Which methods have the most parameters?
 - Show me the dependency chain for method X